 10. It's low-maintenance.

-Once your countertops have been sealed, it should take very little effort to keep them clean.
+Once your countertops have been sealed, clean-up should take very little effort.
 Wax them occasionally, but otherwise, all you'll need to do is wipe them down with a pH-neutral cleaner.
 Even a mild dish soap will do the trick.
-This will leave more time for cooking and taking Insta-worthy snaps, like Lindsey of Baubles & Backdrops did in her kitchen.
+This will leave more time for cooking and taking Insta-worthy snaps, like this one captured by Lindsey of Baubles & Backdrops in her kitchen remodel.